cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 $ $PathToSALOME/salome -t Mesh_1.py
 ```

 The file `Mesh_1.med` will be generated in your folder.
-You'll notice:
+You will notice:
 - The box is smaller in the z-direction
 - The cylinder is thicker
 - The mesh is finer